Jane Weiller

 Jane Weiller (April 25, 1912 – June 7, 1989) was an American golfer.
 She was born and lived in Chicago, Illinois, and was Jewish.
+She later married in 1935 and competed under her married name, Mrs. Lawrence Selz.

+Career

 In 1932, at 20 years of age and playing for Northmoor Country Club, she won the Women's Western Open at the Ozaukee Country Club in Mequon, Wisconsin, which was retrospectively recognized as a major championship by the LPGA, defeating June Beebe in the final.
 She competed in college for the Northwestern Wildcats.

-She later married in 1935 and competed under her married name, Mrs. Lawrence Selz.
-She also won the Chicago Women's District Golf Association's Championship three times, in 1931, 1944, and 1961.
+Weiller also won the Chicago Women's District Golf Association's Championship three times: in 1931, 1944, and 1961.
 In 1960, she won the women's national amateur championship of Mexico.